nobbyknox/rabbitmq-client/README.md

 ## Sample Usage

 Here is a full working example that illustrates all the moving parts.
-You can also find this example in the `lib` directory.
+You can also look at `lib/example.js` for a fuller developed example.

 ```js
 const RabbitMQClient = require('@nobbyknox/rabbitmq-client');